sreenaths/mcp-python-sdk/docs/minimcp/README.md

 ### MiniMCP

-As the name suggests, MiniMCP is the core class for creating a server.
+As the name suggests, MiniMCP is the key class for creating a server.
 It requires a server name as its only mandatory argument; all other arguments are optional.
-You can also specify the type of the scope object, which is passed through the system.
+You can also specify the type of the scope object, which is passed through the system for static type checking.

 MiniMCP provides:

-- Tool, Prompt, and Resource managers — used to register handlers.
+- Tool, Prompt, and Resource managers — used to register message handlers.
-- A Context manager — accessible inside handlers.
+- A Context manager — usable inside handlers.

-The handle function processes incoming messages.
-It accepts a JSON-RPC 2.0 message string and two optional parameters: a send function and a scope object.
+The `MiniMCP.handle()` function processes incoming messages.
+It accepts a JSON-RPC 2.0 message string and two optional parameters — a send function and a scope object.

 MiniMCP controls how many handlers can run at the same time and how long each handler can remain idle.
 By default, idle_timeout is set to 30 seconds and max_concurrency to 100.